richardgiddings/simple_api_app/README.md

 To use the Postgres with Python we need an additional package: https://www.psycopg.org/psycopg3/docs/basic/install.html

-Add a database caslled 'tasks' in Postgres then run:
+Add a database called 'tasks' in Postgres then run:

 ```
 python manage.py makemigrations simple_api_app